rmcgibbo/okbot/README.md

 Twitter has a great API.
 Here, we're using the [Twython bindings](https://github.com/ryanmcgrath/twython), which as you might guess are written in python.

-Unfortunately, there aren't any python bindings for the new tumblr API.
-There are, however, ruby bindings, so we'll do that portion of the code in ruby.